Alex

 Biography

-Alex is an American, Southerner, and Appalachian scholar living in Canada, where she is pursuing a doctorate in Educational Leadership.
-Her research explores Southern place through storytelling, an approach that weaves together culture, geography, and memory to reflect meaningfully on histories of oppression and the current vitriolic political divisions that have followed.
-She believes narrative is a powerful tool for making sense of the world and connecting people and their communities.
-Through sharing our stories, we can engage in dialogue that unpacks settler and white supremacist legacies and imagine futures where people are more deeply connected to their communities and places in ways that are empathetic, personal, and focused on healing.
-Alex's work is grounded in curiosity, care, and a commitment to meaningful connection.
+I am an American, Southerner, and Appalachian scholar living in Canada, where I am pursuing a doctorate in Educational Leadership.
+My work is narrative, and in my dissertation, I am exploring Southern place through storytelling, an approach that weaves together culture, geography, and memory to reflect meaningfully on histories of oppression and the current vitriolic political divisions that have followed.
+Across all my research and projects, I believe that narrative is a powerful tool for making sense of the world and connecting people and their communities.
+Through sharing our stories as teachers and students, we can engage in the challenging work of unpacking complicated legacies and imagine futures where people are more deeply connected to their communities and places in ways that are empathetic, personal, and focused on healing.
+I try to ground my work in curiosity, care, and a commitment to meaningful connection.

-A passionate teacher and neurodivergent scholar, Alex prioritizes inclusive classrooms by applying Universal Design for Learning (UDL) principles and using open educational resources.
-She has taught a range of subjects, from history to academic writing.
-In 2024–2025, she served as Vice President Academic of the Graduate Students’ Association, advocating for graduate student rights at institutional, provincial, and federal levels.
+As a passionate teacher and neurodivergent scholar, when I teach, I prioritize inclusive classrooms by applying Universal Design for Learning (UDL) principles.
+In 2024–2025, I served as Vice President Academic of the Graduate Students’ Association, advocating for graduate student rights at institutional, provincial, and federal levels.

-Outside of academia, she enjoys cozy mysteries, especially Murder She Wrote and The Thursday Murder Club
+Outside of academia, I enjoy cozy mysteries, especially Murder She Wrote and The Thursday Murder Club

 Projects